When Declaring Bankruptcy – Can I travel overseas?

 The following are the debts that are not removed by bankruptcy:

 Civic Fines like Speeding or Toll fines

-Secured Creditor Debts, like vehicle or home loans (debt is secured against the asset).
+Secured Creditor Debts, like car or home loans (debt is secured against the asset)

-If you cannot make a payment on your home or car, the bank or the trustee will sell the asset, and the debt will become an unsecured asset.
+If you cannot make a payment on your house or car, the bank or the trustee will sell the asset, and the debt will end up being an unsecured asset.
 The unsecured debt can then be removed with bankruptcy so you will not be stuck with it.

-In WA there are some other debts that will not be eliminated with bankruptcy, to find out call us at Bankruptcy Advice Perth on 1300 795 575 to make certain.
+In WA there are some other debts that will not be removed with bankruptcy, to find out call us at Bankruptcy Perth on 1300 795 575 to make sure.